mnot/I-D/for-the-users/draft.md

 Likewise, an individual end user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.

-A person whose interests we need to consider might not directly be an end-user of a specific system connected to the Internet.
+A person whose interests we need to consider might not directly be using a specific system connected to the Internet.
 For example, if a child is using a browser, the interests of that child's parents or guardians may be relevant; if a person is pictured in a photograph, that person may have an interest in systems that process that photograph, or if a person entering a room triggers sensors that send data to the Internet than that person's interests may be involved in our deliberations about how those sensor readings are handled.

 While such less-direct interactions between people and the Internet may be harder to evaluate, such people are nonetheless included in this document's concept of end-user.